Located less than two hours from downtown Vancouver, the attraction features amazing water slides and tons of family-friendly fun.

 Below are some tips and suggestions to help you make the most of your experience at the attraction.

-- Arrive early if you can, especially on hot sunny weekends, as it’ll increase your chances of finding convenient parking, a picnic table and/or a place in the shade.
+TIP #1: Arrive early if you can, especially on hot, sunny weekends, as it’ll increase your chances of finding convenient parking, a picnic table and/or a place in the shade.

-- The park can get busy on sunny afternoons, especially between around 2:40 and 5:00 pm when all the Twilight Pass visitors arrive and before the full-day people head home for dinner.
+TIP #2: The park can get busy on sunny afternoons, especially between around 2:30 pm and 5:00 pm when all the Twilight Pass visitors arrive and before the full-day people head home for dinner.
 If staying for the day, but planning to take a break, that’s a good time to do it.

-- You’re allowed to bring outside food and drink into the park, which is wonderful!
-It can’t be outside restaurant food, however, and beverages must be sealed in their original containers.
+TIP #1: You’re allowed to bring outside food and drink into the park, which is wonderful!
+It can’t be outside restaurant food though and beverages must be sealed in their original containers.
 If a drink is open, you’ll need to dump out the contents before entering.
 Why?
-Because they understandably don’t want people spiking their drinks with adult beverage contents!
+Because they understandably don’t want people spiking drinks with adult beverage contents!